Kirby01/AutoLevel2/README.md

 Compressor.<br>
 Original version 1.1 has more compressed sound.<br>
 5/11/2022 Updated to version 1.2 <br>
 6/11/2022 Updated to version 1.3 - smoother compression.
+May need to add gain stage before and after.
+Todo add interface.